Enguenye/TheOrchidArcade/README.md

 # The Orchid Arcade
+The Orchid Arcade is a web platform to upload, manage and buy games.
 For a more detailed description and tutorial of the project you can check the Build and Installation Guide and User Guide documents on the docs folder.

 ## Setup of the Application